Properness criteria for families of coherent analytic sheaves: Degree functions and stability

 \section{Degree functions and stability}

 Various definitions of semistability for coherent sheaves on projective manifolds are in use and many recent papers aim at a formalization of their properties, see e.g. \cite{JoyceIII}, \cite{Andre}.

-Here we content ourselves with the presentation of the stability notion which will be appear in the results of this paper.
+Here we content ourselves with the presentation of the stability notion which will appear in the results of this paper.
 It will use a generalization of the Hilbert polynomial of a coherent sheaf which will make sense in a complex geometric (not necessarily projective) framework.
-This notion finds applications even when the base space $X$ is a smooth projective variety; cf. \cite{GT17}, \cite{GRT1}, \cite{GHT}.
+This notion finds applications even when the base space $X$ is a smooth projective variety; cf. \cite{GrebToma}, \cite{GRT1}, \cite{GTgood}.
 In order to introduce it one may choose to work either on a category $\Coh_d(X)$ of coherent sheaves of dimension at most $d$ on an analytic space $X$ or on a quotient category $\Coh_{d,d'}(X):=\Coh_d(X)/\Coh_{d'-1}(X)$ as in \cite[Section 1.6]{HL}.
 In this paper we chose the first but the statements can be easily rephrased to stay valid for the second approach.

-In the sequel $X$ will be a compact analitic space of dimension $n$ and $d$, $d'$ will denote integers satisfying $n\ge d\ge d'\ge 0$.
+In the sequel $X$ will be a compact analytic space of dimension $n$ and $d$, $d'$ will denote integers satisfying $n\ge d\ge d'\ge 0$.
 In particular $X$ may be the associated analytic space of a proper algebraic space over $\C$.

 We denote by $K_0(X)=K_0(\Coh(X))$ the Grothendieck group of coherent sheaves on $X$ and by $[F]$ the class in $K_0(X)$ of a coherent sheaf $F$.
 If $F$ has dimension at most $p$, we write $\cycle_p(F)$ for the $p$-cycle associated to $F$.